Sylvester Holt: Double Murder Suspect In Critical Condition From Self-Inflicted Gunshot After Hours-Long Standoff On New Orleans Area Bridge

 — Michael DeMocker (@MichaelDeMocker) January 21, 2017

-It turns out that the car accident was deliberate and part of a domestic dispute between Holt, and Veal early in the morning.
+It turns out that the car accident was deliberate and part of a domestic dispute between Holt and Veal early in the morning.
 It was after the car crashed that Holt allegedly turned a gun on the pregnant woman and shot her dead.
 Although early reports questioned Veal’s relationship to Holt, it was confirmed with public records that she was his wife.
 People reports that Simone Veal was laying in the highway after the accident and that Holt shot the Westwego officer who stopped to help them.

 Officer Louviere reportedly checked on Sylvester Holt first and when he turned to check on Simone Veal, Holt shot him.
 Then, Holt reportedly shot Veal several more times before jumping in his truck and taking off.